rsms/move/web/library.md

 - `search(regexp) → number` — Executes the search for a match between a regular expression and a specified string.
 Returns the index of the regular expression inside the string.
 Faster than `match` but returns less information.

-- `slice(startIndex, endIndex=@length) → text` — Extracts a section of a string and returns a new string.
+- `slice(startIndex, endIndex:@length) → text` — Extracts a section of a string and returns a new string.

-- `split(text|regexp, limit=Number.POSITIVE\_INFINITY) → [text, text, ...]` — Splits text into a list of texts by separating the text into smaller chunks.
+- `split(text|regexp, limit:Number.POSITIVE\_INFINITY) → [text, text, ...]` — Splits text into a list of texts by separating the text into smaller chunks.

-- `substr(startIndex, length=@length-1) → text` — Returns the characters beginning at the specified location through the specified number of characters.
+- `substr(startIndex, length:@length-1) → text` — Returns the characters beginning at the specified location through the specified number of characters.

-- `substring(startIndex, endIndex=@length) → text` — Returns the characters in a string between two indexes in the text.
+- `substring(startIndex, endIndex:@length) → text` — Returns the characters in a string between two indexes in the text.

 - `toLowerCase() → text` — Returns a version of the text converted to lower case.